zoldief/rsschool-cv/cv.md

 ## About me

-My goal is to take a teamlead position in one of the leading IT companies in the country as soon as possible.
+My purpose is to take a teamlead position in one of the leading IT companies in the country as soon as possible.
 To achieve my purpose, I try to do my best.

 -----